basarat/algorithms/src/heapSort/README.md

 Now lets analyze the time complexity of our algorithm.
 ***Select the first loop***
-* In our code we loop through the input array, and in each iteration we simply add an item resulting in complexity of this section being `the complexity of the add operation which is logn`, times `n`.
+* In our code we loop through the input array, and in each iteration we simply add an item into the heap, resulting in complexity of this section being `the complexity of the add operation which is logn`, times `n`.
+So `nLogn`
 ***Select the second loop***
-* In the second loop we call extractRoot `n` times so again `nLogn`
+* In the second loop we call extractRoot `n` times.
+So time complexity is `n` times the complexity of `extractRoot`, so again `n` times `Logn`
 * Therefore the total complexity of `heapSort` is of the order `nLogn`

-Simply using the heap data strcuture, has given us the best asymtotic time performance for comparison based sorting.
+As you can see, simply using the heap data strcuture, has given us the best asymtotic time performance for comparison based sorting.